janko/tus-ruby-server/README.md

 so for resumable uploads to work you have to host the tus application on a single server.

-However, tus-server also ships with MongoDB [GridFS] storage, which among other things is convenient for a multi-server setup.
-It requires the [Mongo] gem:
+However, tus-ruby-server also ships with MongoDB [GridFS] storage, which among other things is convenient for a multi-server setup.
+It requires the [Mongo]
+gem:

 ```rb
 gem "mongo"